Multicopy quantum state teleportation with application to storage and retrieval of quantum programs: Acknowledgments

 \section{Acknowledgments}

 We acknowledge the Japanese-French Laboratory for Informatics (JFLI) for the support on organising the Japanese-French Quantum Information 2023 workshop.
 FG and MTQ acknowledge the PEPR integrated project EPiQ ANR-22-PETQ-0007 part of Plan France 2030 and QIA, which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 820445 and from the Horizon Europe grant agreements 101080128 and 101102140.
-MTQ acknowledges the support of Tremplins nouveaux entrants \& nouvelles entrantes - Edition 2024, project HOQO-KS.
-MS, MH, and TM acknowledge the support of the grant Sonata 16, UMO-2020/39/D/ST2/01234 from the Polish National Science Centre.
-M.M. acknowledges support by MEXT Quantum Leap Flagship Program (MEXT QLEAP) JPMXS0118069605, JPMXS0120351339, JSPS KAKENHI Grant Number 21H03394 and 23K21643, and IBM Quantum.
+MTQ acknowledges the support of Tremplins nouveaux entrants \& nouvelles entrantes - Edition 2024.
+MTQ is supported by the Agence Nationale de la Recherche (ANR) through the JCJC programme under grant number ANR-25-CE47-6396-01-HOQO-KS.
+MH and TM acknowledge the support of the grant Sonata 16, UMO-2020/39/D/ST2/01234 from the Polish National Science Centre.
+MS acknowledges support by the IRA Programme, project no. FENG.02.01-IP.05-0006/23, financed by the FENG program 2021-2027, Priority FENG.02, Measure FENG.02.01., with the support of the FNP.
+M.M. acknowledges support by MEXT Quantum Leap Flagship Program (MEXT QLEAP) JPMXS0118069605, JPMXS0120351339, JSPS KAKENHI Grant Number 21H03394 and 23K21643, IBM Quantum, JST CREST Grant Number JPMJCR25I5, and JST ASPIRE Grant Number JPMJAP25A3.
 SY acknowledges support by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 23KJ0734, FoPM, WINGS Program, the University of Tokyo, and DAIKIN Fellowship Program, the University of Tokyo.
 For the purpose of Open Access, the authors have applied a CC-BY public copyright licence to any Author Accepted Manuscript (AAM) version arising from this submission.